DIVD-NL/web-csirt/csirt.divd.nl/_posts/20-11-15-49000-vulnerable-Fortinet-VPNs.md

 ### English

 On November 19th a threat intelligence analyst found a list with 49,577 vulnerable Fortinet VPN devices online.
-These devices are vulnerable to CVE-2018-13379, through this vulnerability an attacker can gain access to system files via crafted HTTP requests.
+These devices are vulnerable to {% cve CVE-2018-13379 %}, through this vulnerability an attacker can gain access to system files via crafted HTTP requests.
 Specificaly the system file sslvpn_websession can be acccess and used to retrieve user login credentials.

 Bleeping Computer has [published an artical](https://www.bleepingcomputer.com/news/security/hacker-posts-exploits-for-over-49-000-vulnerable-fortinet-vpns/) about this vulnerability.